gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Plugin should be able to declare the file types that a custom binary can be assembled from
     - Infrastructure would take care of linking up the appropriate source languages based on this.
-- Plugin should to be able to declare custom language implementations.
 - custom sourceSets declared via 'sources' DSL must always be declared with their type (even its type is obvious) e.g:

     apply plugin:'cpp'